-Speech-language pathology programs at the University of Iowa were ranked first in the nation by U.S. News & World Report in 2016.
-During the same year, U.S. News and World Report ranked the university #33 for top public schools.
+Speech-language pathology programs at the University of Iowa were ranked #1 (tied) in the nation by U.S. News & World Report in 2016.
+In 2020, U.S. News and World Report ranked the university #34 (tied) for top public schools.
 The university's Department of Communication Sciences and Disorders offers a professional and a general Master of Arts in Speech-Language Pathology.
 The professional program provides all the coursework necessary for graduates to pursue a career in speech therapy.
 The general program is specifically designed for those who plan to pursue a doctoral degree.
 Students in both programs study a variety of communication disorders and methods of treatment.

 Northwestern University in Illinois

 In 2020, U.S. News & World Report ranked Northwestern #9 among all national universities.
 Northwestern University is also home to the fifth-best (tied) speech-language pathology program in the nation, according to U.S. News & World Report in 2016.
 The Master of Arts program is offered through the School of Communication and prepares students to diagnose and treat a variety of disorders in children and adults.
 Coursework includes classroom and clinical study of many disorders, including language, neurology, literacy, and swallowing impairments.
 Students can pursue general study or select a specialty in either early intervention for children or neurological disorders.